microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Redeploy the `func-std` Function App to add this new endpoint manually or using your GitHub Actions workflow.

-If the deployment succeed you should see the new function in the Azure Function App:
+If the deployment succeed you should see the new `GetTranscriptions` function in the Azure Function App:

 ![New endpoint](assets/monitoring-new-endpoint.png)